najiaaleeya/2403-ITT440/10% Individual Assignment/14 MUHAMMAD AQIL DANISH BIN SAAD RONI/README.md

 # CREATE BASIC WEB SERVER USING C SOCKET AND HTML
-_______
 ## What is C socket ?

-A C socket is a mechanism for network communication in the C programming language.
-It enables data exchange between two systems over a network (such as the internet) using the Transmission Control Protocol (TCP) or User Datagram Protocol (UDP).
+C socket is a mechanism for network communication in the C programming language.

+It enables data exchange between two systems over a network (internet) using the TCP or UDP.

+Below is the common and important function when we want to start using C socket :

 ![image](https://github.com/addff/2403-ITT440/assets/166005754/80ef5ed2-e08c-424b-9dd1-0adaaeff69f1)